segunak/SegunAkinyemi.com/docs/_posts/2024-05-05-ai-learning-resources.md

 > **Stanford University:** [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction){:target="_blank"}
 >
-This course by Stanford University—in partnership with DeepLearning.AI, a near-ubiquitous fixture in the AI education space—offers a comprehensive dive into the world of Machine Learning.
-From basic concepts to advanced algorithms, it offers the kind of content that's needed for those looking to build and manipulate AI models.
+This course bundle by Stanford University—in partnership with DeepLearning.AI, a near-ubiquitous fixture in the AI education space—offers a comprehensive dive into the world of Machine Learning.
+From basic concepts to advanced applications, it provides the kind of content that'll prove extremely valuable for those interested in building and manipulating AI models.
 >
 > **Free or Paid:** Free to audit, paid to access graded materials and get a certificate of completion.
 {: .notice--primary}